Zomato to stop grocery delivery service from Sep 17 | Business

 - India

-Online food delivery platform Zomato has decided to stop its grocery delivery service from September 17 mainly on account of gaps in order fulfillment, leading to poor customer experience.
+Online food delivery platform Zomato has decided to stop its grocery delivery service from September 17 mainly on account of gaps in order fulfillment leading to poor customer experience, marking its exit from the segment for the second time since last year.

+The company had entered the segment last year during the lockdown on account of the COVID-19 pandemic but exited the business on the recovery of its food delivery business.

-The email mentions that ''store catalogues are very dynamic and inventory levels change frequently.
+The email mentions that ''store catalogs are very dynamic and inventory levels change frequently.
 This has led to gaps in order fulfillment, leading to poor customer experience''.

-In the same time period, the express delivery model, with under 15 minute delivery promise and near perfect fulfilment rates has been getting a lot of traction with customers and expanding rapidly, the company said in the email.
+In the same time period, the express delivery model, with under 15-minute delivery promise and near-perfect fulfillment rates has been getting a lot of traction with customers and expanding rapidly, the company said in the email.

-''We have realised that it is extremely difficult to pull off such a delivery promise with high fulfilment rates consistently, in a marketplace model (like ours),'' the mail said.
+''We have realized that it is extremely difficult to pull off such a delivery promise with high fulfillment rates consistently, in a marketplace model (like ours),'' it stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)